Ezazhel/cgm/README.md

 This environment.local.ts must follow Environment interface.
 You must provide a Github Key to use the github api.

 Here is more information on how to create a key : https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token

+### Improvement
+This app could be improve by re-using components between feature (we re-use stylesheet but we could have component||directive instead)

+We could add a state instead of passing queryParams from /repos to /commits

+We could also implement a loading skeleton and a better default state on page when the user hasn't search anything

+**But this is was out of the scope**